andyiac/sublime_diary/readme.md

-# Sublime Text 3 plugin for my daily logs
+# Sublime Text 4 plugin for my daily logs

-This is a little ST3 plugin which adds some new commands to the Tools menu that help create and update the markdown/yaml files I use for daily logging, and keep track of different projects I'm working on.
+This is a Sublime Text 4 plugin (compatible with ST3) which adds some new commands to the Tools menu that help create and update the markdown/yaml files I use for daily logging, and keep track of different projects I'm working on.

 ## Installation